We love to refer to dogs as man’s best friends. Yet, many of us haven’t taken the time to study our friends and understand dog signs.

 4. Head shaking

 Dogs, too, have their specifications.
-When a dog has had enough of a certain activity, you may find him shaking his head constantly.
+When a dog has had enough of a certain activity, he may constantly shake his head.

 Like humans, dogs yawn when they feel stressed, tired, or sleepy.
-Some dogs also mimic their owners, so if you yawn, your dog might, too.
+Some dogs also mimic their owners, so if you yawn, your dog might.

 If your dog licks your hands or feet, that indicates he’s happy to see you.
 It shows you guys are close.